openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

   ID=$(openstack image show cirros -c id -f value)

-Copy the image from the default store to the dcn1 store:
+Copy the image from the default store to the dcn0 and dcn1 stores:

 .. code-block:: bash

-  glance image-import $ID --stores dcn1 --import-method copy-image
+  glance image-import $ID --stores dcn0,dcn1 --import-method copy-image

 Confirm a copy of the image is in each store by looking at the image properties: